 4. Find Out and Do What Makes You Happy

-I have tried to do something about this in a positive.
-I love to knit, embroider, write, cook, create, ect. so this time gives me a quiet reflective time to set goals to finish projects. dress warm and cozy, light some essential oil fragrant candles and grow some amaryllis and other bulbs.
+I have tried to turn this challenge into something positive.
+I love to knit, embroider, write, cook, create, ect. so, the darker winter months give me some quiet reflective time to set goals to finish projects. dress warm and cozy, light some essential oil fragrant candles and grow some amaryllis and other bulbs.

 Don’t spend time fretting and regretting, think of all the good things that you have done in your life.
 Focus on the good that you have done for others and you.
 I love the idea from Kate Scarlata to make a Reverse Bucket List to reflect on where all we have been not just what we hope to do!
 I am going to start me one of these!

 I hope that this year is the year, that you include some self-nurturing in your wellness program!
 It is important to take care of our inside needs and not only the outward physical health.
 As an Asheville, registered dietitian nutritionist, I love to share ideas to help improve peoples’ lives.

 If you need a collaborative member on your health care team, I would love to work with you.
 Find out some of the ways that I can help here.
 I am so glad that you stopped by and hope that you come by again soon!
 I have lots of great ways to take care of yourself coming up!

 If you are looking for a Women’s Nutrition Program, you can find out more about it here.